silnrsi/wstr/src/content/docs/reference/styleguide.md

 Here is a link to [another page in this topic by ../slug](../glossary).

+Here is a link to [another page in another topic by ../../topic/title](../../analysis/the-unicode-bidirectional-algorithm).

-Here is a link to [another page in another topic by ../../topic/slug](../../analysis/bidi).
+Here is a link to [another page in another topic by ../../title](../../the-unicode-bidirectional-algorithm).

 Here is an example of an external link to the [OpenType Specification](https://www.microsoft.com/typography/otspec/).